‘Pokemon GO’ Update 0.57.4 Released, Promised Trading Feature May Kill The Game

 The outlet noted that while it is good to finally hear a Pokemon Go update that would allow trading, it is disappointing that the feature is geographically limited.

-In fact, the downsides of this feature was highlighted in a report from Express UK which revealed that the update will only favor those in highly urbanized areas and might risk “breaking game.”
+In fact, the downsides of this feature were highlighted in a report from Express UK, which revealed that the update will only favor those in highly urbanized areas and might risk “breaking game.”

 “And while this will probably propel the game to new heights in the city, not much will change for rural players.
 This is due to how trading within the game will work, essentially allowing players to trade only with those in their proximity.”